codio-content/Javascript_Maze-Logical_thinking_and_algorithms_-boolean_statements/.guides/content/Boolean-becf.md

-Here we go with another term that is designed to confuse until you realize it is a useful catch-all term for a condition which can be either **true** or **false**.
+Here we go with another term that is designed to confuse until you realize it is a useful catch-all term for a condition or value that can be either **true** or **false**.

 We've already been working with boolean conditions in fact.